 Historically, providing the institutional framework for such moral communities has been the function that Christian churches and other traditional religious organizations have claimed to serve.
 However, it is a function that they are incapable of carrying out by their very nature, since they have embraced and they promote the practice of religious esotericism—which is itself a form of lying.
 But esotericism in religion is not merely one form of lying: I believe that esoteric religion—also sometimes known as “traditional religion,” or “revealed religion”—is the ultimate source of lying in human society.

-For example, the organizing of any kind of secret conspiracy would be impossible in a more “hygienic” or “sanitary” social environment in which no “little lies” were permitted.
-The organizing of a secret conspiracy of any size or significance requires the telling of lots and lots of publicly known “little lies,” each of which, taken individually, might appear insignificant.
+For example, the organizing of any kind of secret conspiracy would be impossible in a more “hygienic” or “sanitary” social environment in which no supposedly harmless “little lies” were permitted.
+The organizing of a secret conspiracy of any size or significance requires the telling of lots and lots of publicly known “little lies,” each of which, taken individually, might appear quite insignificant.